playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/materials.md

 position: 3
 ---

-Materials combine Material Graphs with parameter values and render states.
+Materials combine Material Graphs, parameter values and [render states][3].

 This makes it possible to create multiple variations of a Material Graph, all sharing the same underlying shader program.